DanielLourencoFil/future-landing-page/README.md

 ## Visit my portfolio and see the project live

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can visit the live page [Future - Landing Page](https://future-landing-page.vercel.app/).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn more about it in GitHub page, check out the [The project code](https://github.com/DanielLourencoFil/future-landing-page).